pitakfilip/pa165-banking-system/README.md

 ## Module Architecture
 Each service is implemented as a separate maven artifact consisting of a Spring-boot application.
-Within each project we used the principles of `Hexagonal architecture` and `DDD`, where the domain itself consists of only pure Java classes, with no technological dependencies.
+Within each project we used the principles of `Hexagonal architecture`, where the domain itself consists of only pure Java classes, with no technological dependencies.
 By using such separation, we nicely created an extra separated layer on top of the traditional `Controller, Facade, Service and Repository` layers.
 The main benefit of such separation is visible mainly when extending new features, implementation of tests and usage of custom abstractions with ease.